 These developments have not been without pushback.
 In 2021, seven academics at the University of Auckland penned a controversial letter to local current affairs magazine The Listener, titled “In defence of science.”
 The letter critiqued attempts to elevate the presence of mātauranga in the school curriculum, and said Indigenous knowledge “falls far short of what we can define as science itself.”

-However, the practical benefits of drawing from different ways of knowing have become increasingly apparent.
+However, the practical benefits of drawing from different ways of knowing have become increasingly apparent, whether there is agreement that they constitute science or not.
 Many researchers and practitioners have measurably improved conservation practice by integrating mātauranga into their work, including in the marine space — from using traditional weaving techniques to build biodegradable mussel spat lines, to implementing rāhui, a practice of restricting access to an area over a defined time period to boost diminishing shellfish populations.

 Ocean Mercier, a member of the Ngāti Porou iwi and head of the School of Māori Studies at Victoria University of Wellington, sits at the forefront of this movement.
 She’s leading a research program for the Moana Project, a government-supported initiative that aims to improve understanding of coastal ocean circulation, connectivity and marine heat waves, to provide information that supports a sustainable seafood industry, science research efforts, iwi initiatives and marine management more generally.